 Office, although you can now install it on iPads and smartphones and things like that using an Office 365 subscription, in the Enterprise environment we’re not seeing a lot of use of Office on those types of platforms.

-What’s the difference in an organization that’s a call centre where they have three shifts that run through the call centre and you have 1,000 devices, or desktops, and 3,000 users?
+What’s the difference in an organization that’s a call center where they have three shifts that run through the call center and you have 1,000 devices, or desktops, and 3,000 users?